conestack/yafowil.documentation/docs-source/architecture.rst

 running on every widget and widget-specific pre-processors.
 Widget-specific pre-processors are executed *after* the global preprocessors.

-**User story**:
+**User story**

 YAFOWIL expects the request to be a dict-like object providing parameters via ``get`` and ``__getitem__``.
 Further i18n support should be available e.g. via ``zope.i18n``.
 A framework integration package now provides one global preprocessor function wrapping the request if needed, and another hooking up the i18n message factory and the translate function.

 Builder chain